gerd

 Heartburn medicine prescription

-Prescription-strength treatments for GERD include:
+Prescription-strength drugs for GERD include:

 • Prescription-strength H-2-receptor blockers.
 These include prescription-strength famotidine (Pepcid), nizatidine and ranitidine (Zantac).
 These medications are generally well-tolerated but long-term use may be associated with a slight increase in risk of vitamin B-12 deficiency and bone fractures.